apache/comdev-site/source/newcommitter.md

    If they need to change anything in a previously filed ICLA, wait until the new ICLA is filed, then request the account.
    1. Wait until root says it is done
-   1. PMC Chair enables svn, github, and other access
+   1. PMC Chair updates LDAP group membership which enables svn, gitbox and other access.
+If the committer uses GitHub, they are responsible for linking it to their ASF account.
    1. Add committer to the appropriate groups in JIRA and CWiki
 1. Notify the committer of completion (template/committerDone.txt)
 1. If committer is also to be a PMC member, PMC Chair sends email to board@ asking for acknowledgement of new PMC member